golden-layout/golden-layout/README.md

 1. Do not use `updateSize()`.
 Use the new `LayoutManager.setSize()` instead.
 1. `rootItem` (new property)
 Specifies the root content item of the layout (not the Ground content item).
 1. Do not use `root`.
-This has been replaced with the internal property `groundItem`, however you probably want to use the new `rootItem`.
+This has been replaced with the internal property `groundItem`.
+You probably want to use the new `rootItem` instead.

 #### Content Items
 1. `AbstractContentItem` has been renamed to `ContentItem`